sairammohandass/DirtyDog-NFT-Solana/README.md

 Here's what the frontend DApp will look like:
 (![image](https://github.com/sairammohandass/DirtyDog-NFT-Solana/assets/98868282/5acaee05-5bea-4d4b-afff-ef625c6ec586)

-When you're done, you'll be able to mint our NFTs using any Solana wallet (i.e. Phantom) on the devnet via Alchemy's Solana RPC.
+When done, I was able to mint my NFTs using any Solana wallet (i.e. Phantom) on the devnet via Alchemy's Solana RPC.
 (![image](https://github.com/sairammohandass/DirtyDog-NFT-Solana/assets/98868282/f14dbb4b-5b90-439e-a193-1fd966bcc74e)

 <!-- 1.
 Art and Metadata generation with HashLips -->